Bells Line of Road

 The route, part of the traditional Aboriginal pathway network, was shown to Archibald Bell, Jr. by Darug men Emery and Cogy in 1823.
 Subsequently, he was accompanied by the Government Assistant Surveyor and the route marked was known as Bell's Line, to be later cleared to become the second road across the Blue Mountains.
 Due to its condition and the gradients around Mount Tomah it was rarely used before World War II.
 The road was improved between 1939 and 1943, as an alternative to the Great Western Highway for the war effort.
 At the same time that it was improved, the road from Bell via Scenic Hill to Lithgow was built, so that the Darling Causeway (the conjoining road connecting Bell and Mount Victoria) carries relatively little traffic, but is a significant tourist route.

 Today, the route is still used as an alternative route across the Blue Mountains and is also a popular tourist drive.

-In June 2025, the NSW government announced the progression of a funding injection of $100 million from the federal government for upgrades to the road.
+In June 2025, the Government of New South Wales announced the progression of a funding injection of $100 million from the federal government for upgrades to the road.